chirag-urb/chirag-urb/README.md

 ### Bachelor of Engineering in Computer Science (2015-2019)
 MCT's RGIT, Mumbai University, Versova, Mumbai

-Publication: Designing a Neural Network to Train a Bot to Traverse Through an Arbitrary Course.
+<br>Publication: Designing a Neural Network to Train a Bot to Traverse Through an Arbitrary Course.
 ISSN(e): 2321-2063, Volume 7, Issue 7

 ---